Revolutionary Armed Forces of Colombia: Leadership and Advancement

 Opportunities for career advancement were limited.
-While some women led small units, only one—Elsa Nedis Mosquera, known as “Karina”—rose to the position of Front Commander.
+While some women led small units, only one—Elsa Nedis Mosquera, known as "Karina"—rose to the position of Front Commander.
 No woman reached the top decision-making body, the Secretariat.
 Male members overwhelmingly held higher leadership roles.
-Success and survival often hinged on the sexual “services” they provided, leading many women to view their bodies as tools or weapons within the group’s internal power structure.
+Success and survival often hinged on the sexual "services" they provided, leading many women to view their bodies as tools or weapons within the group's internal power structure.
 Some women gained influence through relationships with male leaders, receiving privileges such as better guard shifts or informal leadership roles.
 Alternatively, women could rise through the ranks through ruthlessness and prowess in combat.
 Leadership roles, especially for women, often came at a tremendous personal cost.
 Success frequently depended on using their bodies for survival and dominance, with many cultivating fear to avoid being seen as weak.
-Karina, for example, became one of FARC’s most feared commanders through her battle injuries—such as losing an eye—and her reputation of brutality, making her one of the highest-ranking guerrillas in the group.
+Karina, for example, became one of FARC's most feared commanders through her battle injuries—such as losing an eye—and her reputation of brutality, making her one of the highest-ranking guerrillas in the group.

 Despite these challenges, women in the FARC received political education and public speaking training, opportunities rarely available to women in the broader Colombian society.

 Regulations of Relationships and Motherhood

 Furthermore, FARC sought to control sexual relationships between combatants, requiring commander approval for romantic pairings.
 This was intended to reduce disruptions to combat readiness and organizational cohesion.
 Female combatants were also forced to use contraception.
 Some girls, even aged 12 years old, had an intrauterine device (IUD) inserted.
 The organization also maintained strict rules about pregnancy, often forcing or coercing abortions or requiring newborns to be given away to other families.
-Leaders decided that motherhood was incompatible with guerilla life, fearing it would reduce the woman’s effectiveness as a combatant and risk the lives of both the mother and the child.
+Leaders decided that motherhood was incompatible with guerilla life, fearing it would reduce the woman's effectiveness as a combatant and risk the lives of both the mother and the child.

-Human rights concerns
+Human rights violations

 A 12 August 2010 terrorist attack by the FARC with a car bomb at the headquarters of Caracol Radio left 43 people injured.